 Knowing how dire these consequences could be, Grossman advised Brian to limit his partners and use protection.
 But when she began to look into what other steps she could do to protect him from himself, she hit a brick wall.
 Like other doctors, she has the right to report those who may be carriers of a dangerous infectious disease, such as tuberculosis.
 She has the legal right to hospitalize a suicidal or homicidal patient, even if it is against their will.
 Yet there was nothing she could do to compel Brian to get tested for HIV or to inform his partners of their risk for developing the virus.

-"Campus health professionals assume that students can make smart decisions and delay gratification in these areas, but not so in the area of sexuality."
+Health professionals assume that students make smart decisions, even in the area of sexuality.

 Grossman wondered, "Why was I mandated to protect a patient with TB, but not Brian?
 After all, TB can almost always be cured, whereas when HIV becomes AIDS, it is nearly fatal."

 This situation was the final straw in the psychiatrist's ongoing frustration with "the bizarre world of politically correct medicine," a world she explores in her book, Unprotected: A Campus Psychiatrist Reveals How Political Correctness in Her Profession Endangers Every Student.
 Her goal is for the book to be a wake-up call to students, their parents, and the health educators whose approach to student health she believes hurts students.